 A model of addiction in which individuals are forward looking implies that as the availability of addiction treatment options grows, individuals will consume more of an addictive good.
 We test this implication using cross-state variation in the adoption of mental health parity mandates that include substance abuse treatments.
 We examine the effects of these mandates on the consumption of alcohol and find that parity legislation leads to an increase in alcohol consumption.
 To account for the possible endogeneity of the adoption of mental health parity mandates, we perform an instrumental variables analysis and find that the ordinary least squares estimation significantly underestimates the insurance effect on alcohol consumption.

 Health Economics, Legislation, Substance Abuse

 Klick, Jonathan and Stratmann, Thomas, "Subsidizing Addiction: Do State Health Insurance Mandates Increase Alcohol Consumption?"
 (2006).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1121.

 Health Economics Commons, Health Law and Policy Commons, Health Policy Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Medicine and Health Commons, Mental Disorders Commons, Public Health Commons, Substance Abuse and Addiction Commons